The koala is in crisis.

 - 2012 - Due rapidly falling koala numbers in Queensland and NSW, the government was forced to list the Koala as a threatened species.
 Incredibly, since then their decline has accelerated.
 Under the new regulation which was introduced in 2012 urban development, logging or mining which might have an impact on koala population would need to be referred to the Australian Federal Government for assessment and approval under the Environment Protection and Biodiversity Commission Act.
 However almost all of the 73 000 hectares of koala habitat which were cleared since 2012, only 9% were approved under the EPBC Act.
 The rest of the habitat was harvested without any oversight or government intervention.

-- 2017 - Berejiklian government repealed the Native Vegetation Act.
-Allowing landowners to self assess the conservation value of their private land before bulldozing it to allow for grazing.
-Unsurprisingly very little land was deemed of conservation value and land clearing accelerated threefold in the ensuing years on private land.
+- 2017 - The Berejiklian government repealed the Native Vegetation Act.
+Landowners are from then on allowed to self assess the conservation value of their private land before bulldozing it.
+Unsurprisingly very little land was deemed of conservation value and land clearing accelerated thirteen fold in the ensuing years across NSW.
+65% of koalas live on private land, so little or no protection is granted to them

-- 2019 - A report on Koala Population and Habitat was commissioned in July 2019 for the NSW Parliamentary inquiry chaired by Greens MLC Cate Faehrmann, which was tabled in July 2020
+- 2020 - An Upper House report on Koala Population and Habitat was released, chaired by Greens MLC Cate Faehrmann

-Native forest logging reduces habitat, food supply and increases heat while reducing rainfall.
+Native forest logging on public and private land reduces habitat, food supply and increases heat while reducing rainfall.
 Re-growth forest, while offering the possibility to generate some food, has little habitat value as the koala prefers larger trees to feed and live on.
-Instead, newly planted forests, managed by NSW forestry contribute to fire intensity due to their lack in canopy cover and increased lower ground fuel loads.
-Koalas, found in these forests tend to have less chance of survival as they try to escape the fire by climbing higher into the canopy, where they are likely to burn to death.
+Koalas, found in these forests tend to have less chance of survival during bushfires as they try to escape the fire by climbing higher into the canopy, where they are likely to burn to death.

 What Can be Done?